 (5) Without prejudice to the generality of the provisions of this section and notwithstanding anything to the contrary in any other Act or law, where any registered estate or interest in land (being land under the provisions of the Transfer of Land Act 1893) is by virtue of this section vested in National Nominees Limited, National Nominees Limited shall be deemed to be the registered proprietor of that estate or interest of which Commercial Nominees Pty.
 Limited is the registered proprietor and the estate or interest may be dealt with accordingly.

-13. Transfer of certain shares, etc.
+13. Transfer of certain shares etc.

 (1) Where prescribed securities are by virtue of this Act vested in the continuing bank, the continuing savings bank or National Nominees Limited, a certificate signed by a Managing Director of the continuing bank, or by an officer acting under delegation from him, stating that the prescribed securities have so vested shall, notwithstanding any other Act or law or the provisions of any instrument, be deemed to be a sufficient duly stamped instrument of transfer of those prescribed securities.

-(2) Subsection (1) of this section applies only to and in respect of prescribed securities —
+(2) Subsection (1) applies only to and in respect of prescribed securities —

 (a) which, when vested in the continuing bank or the continuing savings bank, will be held by way of security; or

-(b) which are vested in National Nominees Limited by the operation of section 12 of this Act.
+(b) which are vested in National Nominees Limited by the operation of section 12.

 14. Registration authority to give effect

-The Registrar of Titles, the Registrar of Deeds, the Commissioner for Corporate Affairs, the Registrar of Bills of Sale, the Mining Registrar, and any other person authorized by an Act to record and give effect to the registration of documents relating to transactions affecting any estate or interest in land or other property, shall take cognizance of this Act and is empowered to record and register in the appropriate manner such of those documents as are necessary to give effect to this Act in relation to any land or property to which the documents properly relate.
+The Registrar of Titles, the Registrar of Deeds, the Commissioner for Corporate Affairs, the Registrar of Bills of Sale, the Mining Registrar, and any other person authorised by an Act to record and give effect to the registration of documents relating to transactions affecting any estate or interest in land or other property, shall take cognizance of this Act and is empowered to record and register in the appropriate manner such of those documents as are necessary to give effect to this Act in relation to any land or property to which the documents properly relate.

 15. Company charges